Commitment Before Ego

 - To maintain a healthy relationship with my ego that relies on an iron mastery of it.

 Many people equate commitment to making a pledge or promise to do something.
-Actually commitment is action.
+Actually, commitment is action.
 Commitment shows up not in what I say in the passion of a moment or even the things I do when spurred on by others or when things are going well.
 The benchmark of my commitment is evidenced by my actions when the underlying reasons behind my words seem challenged, when I no longer wish to be held to what I said, when there appears to be no reward for following through, when quitting looks like an attractive option; this is where the Ego has fertile ground to play its tricks.

 There are many definitions and theories about the ego.
 Although Native Americans embody it in the form of a Coyote, it is more elusive than that.
 It is usually easier for others to see Ego governing our actions than it is for us.
 When I find myself needing to defend or explain my actions, it is usually a good indication that my ego is engaged.
-Rarely do I feel compelled to justify those actions that our driven by my commitment because the actions speak for themselves.
+Rarely do I feel compelled to justify those actions that are driven by my commitment because the actions speak for themselves.
 When I am operating out of commitment, I am more interested in doing than discussing.

 This tenet is not Commitment over Ego; it is Commitment before Ego.
 By that we mean let your commitment lead your ego rather than the other way around.
 The need to look good is Ego before commitment.
 The desire to do good is Commitment before ego.

 There is nothing wrong with doing things because they feel good.
-I am a firm believer in the notion of “enlightened self interest”.
+I am a firm believer in the notion of “enlightened self-interest”.
 I do good not because I am altruistic and aspire to be Gandhi.
 There is always something very definite in it for me.
 The key is to know what that pay off is so that I can keep my ego in check and be honest with myself about my motivations.
-Fortunately, the men around me continue to help me to find ways to feed my ego while adhering to a higher commitment than just my personal self interest.
+Fortunately, the men around me continue to help me to find ways to feed my ego while adhering to a higher commitment than just my personal self-interest.

 - 1.Commitment Before Ego